gsa-oes/office-of-evaluation-sciences/_projects/1743-flu-shots-va-new-york-harbor.md

 ---
-title:  Increasing Flu Vaccine Uptake Among Veterans at the New York Harbor VA
+title:  Email sent via GovDelivery to Veterans enrolled with the VA New York Harbor
 permalink: /projects/flu-shots-va-new-york-harbor/
 tags:
   - project